On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Introduction

 \begin{thm} Let $f:S \to S$ be a fully-punctured pseudo-Anosov map with normalized dilatation $\lambda^{-\chi} \leq P$.
 Then the mapping torus of $f$ admits a veering triangulation with less than or equal to $\frac{1}{2}P^2$ tetrahedra. \end{thm}

-We outline the idea behind the proof of \Cref{thm:introsinglehook} for the reader who is familiar with veering triangulations.
-Let $B$ be the \textit{stable branched surface} of the associated layered veering triangulation, obtained by suspending the periodic splitting sequence.
-One can lift $B$ to a branched surface $\widehat{B}$ in the infinite cyclic cover corresponding to the fibration associated to $f$.
-Notice that $\widehat{B}$ is a measured branched surface.

-Meanwhile, the branch locus of $B$, also known as the \textit{dual graph} $\Gamma$, is a finite directed graph that is $(2,2)$-valent.
-In particular, there are many Eulerian circuits of $\Gamma$.
-Each Eulerian circuit can be lifted to a branch path of $\widehat{B}$, which can be perturbed (and reversed) into a \textit{descending path} $\alpha$.
-The fact that the circuit is Eulerian means that the difference in weights between the starting and ending sectors of $\alpha$ can be expressed in terms of the normalized dilatation, while the number of times $\alpha$ intersects the branch locus of $\widehat{B}$ can be expressed in terms of the number of tetrahedra.

-We define a special type of circuit, called a \textit{hook circuit}, that allows one to bound the former in terms of the latter from below.
-When worked out precisely, this gives the bound stated in \Cref{thm:introsinglehook}.
-Finally, we demonstrate that in all but one instance of layered veering triangulations, one can pick an Eulerian circuit that is a hook circuit.
-This last part makes heavy use of the knowledge of the local combinatorics of veering triangulations.
-We introduce the tool of \textit{A-} and \textit{B-quads} to translate the combinatorial information back and forth between edge colors of the triangulation and \textit{resolutions} of the dual graph $\Gamma$.
-We refer to \Cref{sec:singlehook} for details.

-Now repeating the strategy with \Cref{thm:introsinglehook} replacing \Cref{thm:introAT}, when one puts in $P=\mu^2$, one only has to look at all veering triangulations with $\leq 3$ tetrahedra.
-However, for the purposes of determining the minimum accumulation point of $\mathcal{D}$, one has to put in $P=\mu^4$, for which \Cref{thm:introsinglehook} gives $\leq 23$ tetrahedra.
-Unfortunately, this is still out of reach of the current veering triangulation census.

-But recall that \Cref{thm:introHT} already takes care of the case with at least two boundary components, so if we can sharpen the bound of \Cref{thm:introsinglehook} in the one boundary component case (when $P=\mu^4$) from $23$ to $16$, then we can still use the current census for our goal of determining the minimum accumulation point of $\mathcal{D}$.
+Now repeating the strategy with \Cref{thm:introsinglehook} replacing \Cref{thm:introAT}, when one puts in $P=\mu^4$, one only has to look at all veering triangulations with $\leq 23$ tetrahedra.
+Unfortunately, this is still slightly out of reach of the current veering triangulation census.
+But recall that \Cref{thm:introHT} already takes care of the case with at least two boundary components.
+In the case with one boundary component (and when $P=\mu^4$), we are able to further improve the bound, to the point where we can apply the current census.

-The good news is that the estimates used in the argument of \Cref{thm:introsinglehook} are quite loose, so there are many possible sources of improvement.
-The bad news is that these sources of improvement don't tend to exist at the same time.
-For example, certain arguments only work when $B$ has many branch cycles, and others only work when $B$ has few branch cycles.
-What we managed at the end is a technical patchwork of ideas, the individual domains in which they work cover all the cases and lowers the $23$ to $16$.
-(The curious reader can take a glimpse at \Cref{fig:flowchart} for a sense of the patchwork involved here.)

 \begin{thm} Let $f:S \to S$ be a fully-punctured pseudo-Anosov map with normalized dilatation $\lambda^{-\chi} \leq 6.86$.
 Suppose the mapping torus of $f$ has only one boundary component, then the mapping torus of $f$ admits a veering triangulation with less than or equal to $16$ tetrahedra. \end{thm}